colomemaria/epiAneufinder/README.md

-# epiAneufinder: Identifying copy number variations from single-cell ATAC-seq data
+# epiAneufinder: Identifying copy number alterations from single-cell ATAC-seq data

 epiAneufinder is an algorithm used for calling Copy Number Variations (CNVs) from single-cell ATAC (scATAC) data.
 Single-cell open chromatin profiling via the single-cell Assay for Transposase-Accessible Chromatin using sequencing (scATAC-seq) assay has become a mainstream measurement of open chromatin in single-cells. epiAneufinder exploits the read count information from scATAC-seq data to extract genome-wide copy number variations (CNVs) for each individual cell. epiAneufinder allows the addition of single-cell CNV information to scATAC-seq data, without the need of additional experiments, unlocking a layer of genomic variation which is otherwise unexplored.

+Ramakrishnan, A., Symeonidi, A., Hanel, P. et al. epiAneufinder identifies copy number alterations from single-cell ATAC-seq data.
+Nat Commun 14, 5846 (2023). https://doi.org/10.1038/s41467-023-41076-1

 ### Description